rubberducky56/rubberducky56.github.io/_posts/tryhackme/2022-10-28-wonderland.md

 ### Conclusion

 Throughout this CTF challenge, many penetration testing techniques were explored, especially around lateral movement and pivoting through a system.
-We started with some iniital reconnaissance
+We started with some iniital reconnaissance, when we found a web server running.
+We enumerated subdirectories on this web server, and eventually found the first SSH credentials, allowing us initial access to the system.
+We then used numerous mathods for lateral movement and privilege escelation, including Python Library Hijacking, using malicious binaries and editing the PATH variable, and exploiting misconfigured capabilities.
+Through these techniques, we were able to find both the root flag and user flag.

+This room has highlighted the vulnerabilities exposed by simple misconfiguration.
+None of these pivoting methods would have worked if it weren't for the evident misconfigurations in this system.
+Program imports should be limited, and users should not be able to change library files.
+Moreover, the error in the Python library-searching hierachy should have not been present.
+Additionally, users should not be allowed to edit the PATH variable, and executables should not directly induce binaries using unquoted service paths - this is the vulnerability that allowed us to use a malicious ```date``` binary.
+We have also seen that capabilities, whilst useful, must be used resposibly.

+### Tools Used
+ * nmap
+ * gobuster

+### External Links